Overview

 Whether this message includes an attachment

 Conversation ID.
-Use
+Use null for new conversations

 Response Schema